ChrisRdrq/rubyonrails-quickstart/README.md

-# README
+#Ruby on Rails quickstart

+##What is it for?

 Ruby on Rails quickstart app.

-It provides:
+It includes:

 * users management

-* session(login/logout) concept
+* user login/logout

-* sign up confirmation mail with password reset option
+* sign up confirmation email and 'forgot password' option